Replanning Human-Robot Collaborative Tasks with Vision-Language Models via Semantic and Physical Dual-Correction: Discussion

+This subsection presents a preliminary future-work exploration and is not part of the core quantitative evaluation of the proposed position-controlled \textit{Action Target} replanning framework.

-First, the current system is limited to position control, which is insufficient for tasks requiring physical compliance, such as component insertion.
-Because the robot cannot currently interpret force-related nuances like ``hold it tightly,'' future work will focus on mapping linguistic adverbs to impedance control parameters.
-Recent studies, including VoxPoser~\cite{huang2023voxposer} and Language-to-Reward~\cite{ma2023language}, have shown that VLMs can synthesize 3D value maps or reward functions to define optimal robot behaviors.
-Extending this to the force domain would allow a VLM to generate rewards prioritizing high stiffness for assembly feasibility or high compliance for safety.
-This would enable autonomous tuning of impedance parameters, ensuring safer and more compliant assistance.
+Although the proposed framework ensures geometric accuracy, the current reliance on position control is insufficient for tasks requiring physical compliance, such as component insertion.
+To address this, the robot must be able to interpret force-related nuances like ``hold it tightly.''
+Recent studies suggest that language-conditioned models can connect high-level instructions to motion and control: VoxPoser~\cite{huang2023voxposer} uses LLMs and VLMs to compose 3D value maps for motion planning, whereas Language-to-Rewards~\cite{yu2023language} uses LLMs to generate reward functions from language instructions.
+Extending such language-conditioned reasoning to the force domain would enable autonomous tuning of impedance parameters---prioritizing high stiffness for assembly feasibility or high compliance for safety.

-Second, the system's passive nature remains a limitation.
-This reactive behavior can impose a high cognitive load on the human worker.
-By integrating the VLM with long-context memory or task planners, such as KnowNo~\cite{ren2023robots}, the robot could infer assembly sequences and anticipate the next action target.
-Proactive behaviors, such as preparing a tool before an explicit request, would facilitate a more natural human--robot partnership.
+To explore the feasibility of such language-guided force adaptation, we conducted a preliminary experiment mapping ambiguous instructions to grasp-related parameters (opening width and grasping force).
+Given a system prompt defining parameter ranges, the VLM intuitively adjusted these values from a baseline state: it decreased the force for ``hold it lightly'' and increased both width and force for ``hold it firmly.''
+Furthermore, it successfully reflected the nuances of adverbial modifiers, applying proportionately smaller changes for ``loosen it slightly'' or ``tighten it a little.''
+While these results provide promising initial evidence, accurately mapping nuanced linguistic instructions to precise, multi-dimensional impedance control parameters remains a key challenge for future studies.

+Regarding universality, our visual reasoning and standard trajectory planning can be readily applied to other robot platforms, such as single-arm manipulators, provided the end-effector maintains a consistent mechanical configuration.
+However, for assistive tasks requiring collaborative transportation or precise force control, changing the robot arm significantly alters the underlying kinematics and dynamics.
+Therefore, verifying the framework's universality across diverse platforms under varying dynamic constraints constitutes another essential direction for future work.